DavidZvja/SteamHoursAvg/README.md

 # SteamHoursAvg
 This program calculates your average playtime in a given number of games.

+It also sums up all hours played in entered games.

 Features: